Memory design adds operational axes to artifact analysis

 Relevant Notes:

-- Axes of artifact analysis - extends: adds memory-specific operational policies around the base class, backend, and role taxonomy
+- Axes of artifact analysis - extends: adds memory-specific operational policies around the substrate, form, lineage, and authority taxonomy

 - Designing a Memory System for LLM-Based Agents - sharpens: this note names the operational axes behind the requirements map